open/close all folders

 - Good Scars, Evil Scars: Aside from her broken horn, she also has a scar over her right eye.
 She obtained it at the same time she lost her horn.

 - Handicapped Badass: Her handicap is a Fictional Disability in that her unicorn horn has been broken, meaning she can't even cast basic spells like levitation.
 That said, she is far from helpless, as shown when she turns all but one princess to stone with Magitek, and her fighting skill lets her effortlessly take out a creature more than twice her size.

 - The Heavy: While the Storm King is the Big Bad, Tempest is the villain who actively hunts Twilight after she and the other Mane Six escape her invasion.

-- Heel–Face Turn: She pulls this towards the end of the film, when she sacrifices herself to save the Mane Six and Spike from being turned to stone by the Storm King.
+- Heel–Face Turn: She pulls this towards the end of the film; After Twilight saves her from being pulled into the Storm King's tornado, she sacrifices herself to save the Mane Six and Spike from being turned to stone by the Storm King.

 - Heroic Sacrifice: She ends up Taking the Bullet meant for Twilight and her friends.

 - Her motto in life became to live in a way where she didn't have to depend on or trust anyone, and yet she places all her hopes in the Storm King being able to restore her horn, showing that ultimately she did have to depend on someone.

 - Tempest also destroys Captain Celano's ship with her, her crew, and Capper for "betraying" the Storm King (Forget that they didn't even want to serve him and were forced to.), yet ignores that she basically betrayed her own people to the Storm King and managed to be shocked when he betrays her (though given the Storm King himself is a Hypocrite when it comes to betrayal as well, this may be due to his influence).